 11. Not applicable.
 The collection of information does not ask questions of a sensitive nature.

 12. The survey will be conducted with a 95% confidence level that assumes the error of the estimate will be within approximately 2% of the true number of new passports needed over the next several years.
 To achieve this level of confidence, the surveyor will gather data from approximately 4,000 respondent households.
 Each survey is estimated to be no more than 10 minutes in length, including any screening for qualification.
-Based on the time to conduct an interview and the total number of interviews (4,000), the total hourly burden time for the responding public to the complete one instance of the Land Border Crosser survey is estimated to be hours
+Based on the time to conduct an interview and the total number of interviews (4,000), the total hourly burden time for the responding public to the complete one instance of the Land Border Crosser survey is estimated to be 667 hours, although this captures only the final, completed interviews.
+The total number of interviewer hours on the telephone is estimated at 4702.
+This includes the screening component, the hours spent screening an initial population of 33,000 to get down to the actual 4000 sample; plus preliminary attempts to contact the initial population and the final respondents; and so forth.

 13. Not applicable.
 There is no cost burden to respondents associated with this collection.

+The estimated cost to the Federal Government is $1,105,000 per LBC survey.
+As DoS plans to implement up to two LBC surveys per year, potential annual cost to DoS is $2,210,000.
+A breakdown of the estimated cost and time to implement the survey can be found below.